mazebenchmark/mazebenchmark.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Maze Benchmark

-You can use the [editor on GitHub](https://github.com/mazebenchmark/mazebenchmark.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+This web page contains the supplementary material of the paper titled "Maze Benchmark for Evolutionary Algorithms".
+In this site you can download the dataset and the Software used.
+In addition, you're going to find the user guide for this material.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I want to welcome you, and I hope you find this material useful.

 ### Markdown